Politician & Chairwoman Libera

 Nobel Laureate & Prof. of Economics at MIT

 Chairwoman Raute Oyj and Helsingin Diakonissalaitos & Board Member Hellti, Solidium Oy and Boardman Oy

 Chairman and principal owner Marimekko & Chairman Rovio

 In 1968, the Finnish parliament introduced legislation to reform the education system.
 This included free comprehensive schools for children between seven and sixteen, which was controlled by local municipalities and teachers.
 The motive behind the idea was that every child would have a very good public school education.
 Finland spends 30 percent less on primary education per child than many larger countries because money is better spent on learning than administration or fancy classrooms with the newest technology.

 Generally, students in Finland start school at the age of seven, which is one year later than other developed countries, as children are stimulated to live their childhood to the fullest.
-In school, there are hardly any tests that defines their progress and the teachers are also not evaluated.
+In school, there are hardly any tests that define their progress and the teachers are also not evaluated.
 By 2006, Finland was first out of 57 countries in science and mathematics and second in reading.

-The key tenets consist of:
+The key tenets of the Finnish education system consist of:

 1. Equal opportunity for all

 3. Fun not fear

 4. Whatever it takes